Randomized LU Decomposition: Numerical Results

 \subsection{Image Matrix Factorization}

-Algorithm \ref{alg:randomized_lu} was applied to images given in a matrix format.
-The factorization error and the execution time were compared with the performances of the randomized SVD and the randomized ID.
-We also added the SVD error computation and execution time as a benchmark computed using Lanczos bidiagonalization \cite{golub2012matrix} implemented in the PROPACK package \cite{propack}.
+Algorithm \ref{alg:randomized_lu} was applied to images given in a matrix form.
+The factorization error and the execution time were compared to the performances of the randomized SVD and to the randomized ID.
+We also added the SVD error and execution time computed by the Lanczos bidiagonalization \cite{golub2012matrix} that is implemented in the PROPACK package \cite{propack}.
 The image size was $ 2124 \times 7225$ pixels and it has $256$ gray levels.
 The parameters were $k=200$ and $ l=203$.
 The approximation quality (error) was measured in PSNR defined by

-where $A$ is the original image, $\hat{A}$ is the approximated image (the output from Algorithm \ref{alg:randomized_lu}), $\max_A$ is the maximal pixel value of $A$ and $N$ is the total number of pixels and $\Vert \cdot \Vert_F$ is the Frobenius norm.
+where $A$ is the original image, $\hat{A}$ is the approximated image (the output from Algorithm \ref{alg:randomized_lu}), $\max_A$ is the maximal pixel value of $A$, $N$ is the total number of pixels and $\Vert \cdot \Vert_F$ is the Frobenius norm.

 Figures \ref{fig:puppies_image} and \ref{fig:puppies_image_lu} show the original and the reconstructed images, respectively.
-The image approximation quality (measured in PSNR) related to the rank $k$ is shown in Fig. \ref{fig:puppies_error} where for the same $k$ the PSNR from the application of Algorithm \ref{alg:randomized_lu} is higher than the PSNR generated by the application of randomized ID and almost identical to the randomized SVD.
+The image reconstruction quality (measured in PSNR) related to rank $k$ is shown in Fig. \ref{fig:puppies_error} where for the same $k$, the PSNR from the application of Algorithm \ref{alg:randomized_lu} is higher than the PSNR generated by the application of the randomized ID and almost identical to the randomized SVD.
 In addition, the PSNR values are close to the result achieved by the application of the Lanczos SVD which is the best possible rank $k$ approximation.
 The execution time of each algorithm is shown in Fig. \ref{fig:puppies_time}.
 All the computations were done in double precision.
 Here, the randomized LU is faster than all the other compared methods making it applicable for real time applications.